Swamp Water

-Swamp Water is a 1941 American film noir crime film directed by Jean Renoir and starring Walter Brennan, Walter Huston and Anne Baxter.
+Swamp Water is a 1941 American Southern Gothic film noir directed by Jean Renoir and starring Walter Brennan, Walter Huston and Anne Baxter.
 Based on the novel by Vereen Bell, it was produced at 20th Century Fox.
 The film was shot on location at Okefenokee Swamp, Waycross, Georgia, USA.
 It was Renoir's first American film.
 The film was remade in 1952 as Lure of the Wilderness, directed by Jean Negulesco.

 Plot

-A local man, Ben (Dana Andrews) encounters a fugitive Tom Keefer (Walter Brennan) from a murder charge while hunting in the Okefenokee Swamp looking for his dog.
-The two form a partnership in which Ben sells the animals hunted and trapped by both until townsfolk become suspicious.
-Also, Ben helps Julie, Keefer's daughter, who is living in straitened circumstances clean up and look more decent.
-Keefer is accused of murdering Deputy Shep Collins, but it was really the Dorson brothers who did so and then perjured themselves in evidence against Tom Keefer, assisted by Jesse Wick.
+A local man, Ben Ragan (Dana Andrews) encounters Tom Keefer (Walter Brennan), a fugitive from a murder charge while searching the Okefenokee Swamp for his dog, “Trouble.”
+Initially suspicious of each other, Tom survives a snake bite and the two form a partnership in which Ben sells the animals hunted and trapped by both.
+Eventually townsfolk become suspicious.
+Also, Ben helps Julie, Keefer's daughter, who is living in straitened circumstances, clean up and look more decent.
+Keefer is accused of murdering Deputy Shep Collins, but it was really the Dorson brothers who committed the crime and then perjured themselves in evidence against Tom Keefer, assisted by Jesse Wick.
 Ben makes Wick confess so that Keefer will not be blamed anymore.
-He tries to take Keefer back to town where he can live a normal life, but they are shot at by the Dorson brothers.
-One of them sinks in a mudhole, and Keefer talks to the other man, saying he wants a normal life, and lets him go into the swamp.
+As Ben and Keefer head out of the swamp and back to town, where Keefer will regain his normal life, they are ambushed by the Dorson brothers.
+One of them sinks in a mudhole, and Keefer accosts the other man, saying he wants a normal life, and tells him go find a way to live the rest of his life in the swamp, or head back to town to be hanged.
 Ben and Keefer are found by the townsfolk.
-Once back in town, Keefer cleans up, and goes to the dance, smiling.
+Once back in town, Keefer cleans up, and happily attends a dance with his daughter and Ben.